The Hidden Costs of Black Friday: Mental Health and Compulsive Shopping

 The Origins of Black Friday and Cyber Monday

 The term “Black Friday” dates back to the 1950s in Philadelphia, where it was used to describe the chaotic traffic and overcrowded sidewalks that followed Thanksgiving.
-Over time, retailers reclaimed the term, associating it with profitability, or being “in the black.”
+Over time, retailers reclaimed the term, associating it with profitability or being financially successful.
 By the 1980s, Black Friday had evolved into the unofficial start of the holiday shopping season, marked by doorbuster deals and long lines.

 Cyber Monday, on the other hand, emerged in 2005 as an e-commerce counterpart to Black Friday.
 With the rise of online shopping, retailers introduced this day to encourage consumers to shop online after the Thanksgiving weekend.
 Today, these two days generate billions of dollars in sales annually, cementing their place as cultural milestones.